 The Strategy Analysis knowledge area is concerned with the discovery and articulation of a business need and the description of the future state and various transition (intermediate) states that will be used to move from the current state to the defined future state.
 It involves strategic thinking and the determination of a number of possible solutions that will create value for the organization and its stakeholders.
 Enterprise Architect has tools to describe the possible solutions and the value and outcomes they will produce and to model the current and future states and what is needed to transition from one state to another.

-Requirements Analysis and Design Definition

-The Requirements Analysis and Design Definition knowledge area is concerned with how to organize and structure the information that is discovered during elicitation and how to record these as a set of coherent Requirements.
+Requirements Analysis and Design Definition The Requirements Analysis and Design Definition knowledge area is concerned with how to organize and structure the information that is discovered during elicitation and how to record these as a set of coherent Requirements.
 It is also concerned with the prioritization of the requirements and finding solution options that can be evaluated against the potential benefit they will bring to the business.
 The articulation and evaluation of solution options is done in conjunction with the implementation teams but ultimately it is the business analyst that is responsible for conveying the options and their business value and recommending a solution to the stakeholders.
 Enterprise Architect is a fully featured requirements management tool and allows requirements to be created, maintained and prioritized.
 The Specification Manager can be used to input, maintain and visualize requirements in a view that resembles working in a word processor or spreadsheet.

-The system MUST include a complete inventory management facility to store and track stock of books for the on-line bookstore.

-Inventory reports are required that detail the available stock for each item including back orders.
+Item 1 REQ019 - Manage Inventory The system MUST include a complete inventory management facility to store and track stock of books for the on-line bookstore.
+1.1 REQ122 - Inventory Reports Inventory reports are required that detail the available stock for each item including back orders.
 Future stock level reports should be able to predict the quantity of stock at a specified future date.

-A book order facility will be required to allow on-line ordering from major stockist's.

-A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.

-Solution Evaluation

-The Solution Evaluation knowledge area is concerned with the evaluation of an implemented solution and the assessment of whether it meets the business needs.
+1.2 REQ023 - Store and Manage Books A book storage and management facility will be required.
+1.2.1 REQ022 - Order Books A book order facility will be required to allow on-line ordering from major stockist's.
+1.2.2 REQ021 - List Stock Levels A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.
+Solution Evaluation The Solution Evaluation knowledge area is concerned with the evaluation of an implemented solution and the assessment of whether it meets the business needs.
 The implementation is typically a partial solution or proof of concept and the analyst must work to determine if there are obstacles or removable constraints that are limiting the value that can be delivered by the solution.
-Enterprise Architect is a full life cycle tool that not only is a requirements management platform but also allows the modeler to describe the solution in detail including constraints and design decisions and deliver the required functionality.
+Enterprise Architect is a full life cycle tool that not only is a requirements management platform but also allows the modeler to